 NOAA/NODC in Washington, DC provides GEOSAT data of the ERM period on CD-ROM (GEOSAT altimeter crossover differences) as of Dec.
 1992.
 A significantly improved version of the GEOSAT data was released in June 1997; it is available at NOAA/NODC.

-In 2006, the 20th anniversary GEOSAT data set improvements are under way to extent the combined altimetric data set to include the GEOSAT data: 26)
+In 2006, the 20th-anniversary GEOSAT data set improvements are underway to extend the combined altimetric data set to include the GEOSAT data: 26)

-• GEOSAT first long altimetry mission - played important role in geodesy, geophysics, oceanography & glaciology
+• GEOSAT's first long altimetry mission - played important role in geodesy, geophysics, oceanography & glaciology

 • The mission remains unique in terms of its spatial coverage/resolution and providing altimetry in the era of the 1980s.